Probabilistic patient risk profiling with pair-copula constructions: Copulas and pair-copula constructions

 \section{Copulas and pair-copula constructions}

 In this section, we review key concepts in copula-based modeling by using a clinically motivated example.
-Suppose we are interested in the joint distribution of body mass index (BMI) and surgery duration for patients undergoing bowel surgeries.
+We are interested in the joint distribution of body mass index (BMI) and surgery duration for patients undergoing bowel surgeries.
 Let us denote these continuous random variables by $(X_1, X_2)$.
 We aim to understand their dependence structure, which may extend to a multivariate setting $(X_1,\dots, X_d)$ by including further clinical variables (e.g., age, blood loss).

-First, each variable has its own \emph{marginal} distribution that captures its univariate characteristics.
-For example, BMI might be skewed if many patients are obese, while surgery duration can have a heavy right tail due to exceptionally long surgeries.
+Each variable has its own \emph{marginal} distribution that captures its univariate characteristics.
+For example, BMI might be skewed if many patients are obese.
 Second, we often want to understand how these variables relate beyond univariate characteristics.
 For instance, we want to analyze if relationships among variables are nonlinear or have tail dependence (e.g., severely obese patients having extremely long surgeries). \emph{Copulas} enable the modeling of such joint dependence separately from marginal distributions.
-Thus, they are more flexible than other multivariate distributions like the Gaussian.
-We provide illustrative bivariate examples in \autoref{sec:app-copulas}.

 Formally, \cite{Sklar1959} showed that for a $d$-variate distribution $F \in \mathcal{F}(F_1,\ldots,F_d)$ with univariate margins $F_j(.)$ for $j=1,\ldots,d$, there exists a distribution function $C:[0,1]^d \rightarrow [0,1]$ (the copula) having $\mathrm{U}(0,1)$ margins, such that